soxueren/atsd/administration/metric-persistence-filter.md

 ![](images/screenshot_4_1421925441.png "screenshot_4_1421925441")

-As a result the amount of short-lived processes being stored is substantially reduced without modifying collector scripts:
+As a result, the amount of short-lived processes being stored is substantially reduced without modifying the collector scripts:

 ![](images/screenshot_5_1421925689.png "screenshot_5_1421925689")